gsointerfaithimmigrantjustice@gmail.com | 336-540-4401 | Follow us on Facebook ↗

 Church World Service Action Alerts

 Church World Service works alongside our supporters to make sure Congress and the White House do what's right.
-Without you, real change isn't possible.
-Through your calls to action, we make a difference for those who need it most and ensure we live up to our promise as a nation.
+Through your calls to action, we make a difference for those who need it most.

 Take Action